wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 space-total_environment = 1
 ```

-If the data you'd like to extract a node from includes delimiters such as a hyphen ("-") or underscore ("_"), then you can use the `[,"delimiterDefinition"]` parameter for `aliasSource()` in order to identify those as delimiters as well.
+If the data you want to extract a node from includes delimiters such as a hyphen ("-") or underscore ("_"), then you can use the `[,"delimiterDefinition"]` parameter for `aliasSource()` in order to identify those as delimiters as well.
 The proper syntax for `aliasSource()` using the zeroBasedNodeIndex approach is as follows (parameters in brackets and italicized are optional parameters):

 ```
 aliasSource(expression, [metric|source|{tagk, <pointTagKey>},] zeroBasedNodeIndex [,"delimiterDefinition"])`
 ```

-- `expression` - This parameter represents the underlying ts() expression that you'd like to extract a piece of information from.
+- `expression` - The ts() expression to extract a piece of information from.
-- `[metric|source|{tagk, <pointTagKey>},]` - This parameter enables the user to specify which set of data to extract a node from for the purpose of renaming one or more sources. {tagk, pointTagKey} is used if you'd like to extract a node from an existing point tag value.
-To use this approach, enter tagk followed by the particular `<pointTagKey>` associated with the point tag value.
-For example, if you have point tag Region=us-west-2b, and you'd like to replace the existing source name with the entire point tag value, then you would enter tagk, Region and set the zeroBasedNodeIndex to 0.
-If an option (metric, source, tagk) is not explicitly entered, then the option is set to source by default.
+- `[metric|source|{tagk, <pointTagKey>},]` - Which set of data to extract a node from for the purpose of renaming one or more sources. {tagk, pointTagKey} is used if you want to extract a node from an existing point tag value.
+To use this approach, enter `tagk` followed by the particular `<pointTagKey>` associated with the point tag value.
+For example, if you have point tag `Region=us-west-2b`, and you want to replace the existing source name with the entire point tag value, then you would enter `tagk, Region` and set the `zeroBasedNodeIndex` to 0.
+If an option (metric, source, tagk) is not explicitly entered, then the option is set to `source` by default.
-zeroBasedNodeIndex - This parameter refers to which particular node you'd like to extract from the source option and use to rename one or more source(s).
+zeroBasedNodeIndex - Which particular node you want to extract from the source option and use to rename one or more source(s).
 Regardless of whether metric, source, or tagk, `<pointTagKey>` is selected, that option must exist.
-- `[,"delimiterDefinition"]` - This parameter should be used if the node you'd like to extract is separated by a delimiter other than period (".").
-For example, if I wanted to extract 'total_environment' from 'disk.space-total_environment', then I would set my zeroBasedNodeIndex to 2 and my `[,"delimiterDefinition"]` to ".-".
+- `[,"delimiterDefinition"]` - Use if the node you want to extract is separated by a delimiter other than period (".").
+For example, if you want to extract `total_environment` from `disk.space-total_environment`, then set zeroBasedNodeIndex to 2 and `[,"delimiterDefinition"]` to ".-".
 If no `[,"delimiterDefinition"]` is specified, then only periods (".") are considered delimiters.

 ### zeroBasedNodeIndex Examples